jluk/ACC-Documentation/README.md

 The Azure Cloud Console is a free service providing a browser accessible BASH shell.
 This shell is held within an ephemeral container provided free of charge by Azure.
 When your console times out you may receive a new container for your next session so state will not carry-over.

 ### Features
-* Browser accessible BASH shell with pre-installed Azure dev tools (email juluk@microsoft.com with important missing tools)
+* Browser accessible BASH shell with pre-installed Azure dev tools (email juluk@microsoft.com with new suggestions)
 * Automatic authentication launched from the Azure Portal
 * Bring your own storage for persistence across sessions